patmorin/labelling/slides/script.md

 This talk about is about adjacency labelling schemes for planar graphs and is joint work with Vida Dujmović, Louis Esperet, Cyril Gavoille, and Gwenaël Joret.
 ---
-Given a function A that takes pairs of binary strings as inputs and outputs a single bit, a simple graph G and labelling \ell of G's vertices with binary strings, we say that (G,l) works with A if the following conditions are satisfied
+Let A be a function that takes pairs of binary strings as inputs and outputs a single bit.
+Now take a graph G and label its vertices with binary strings.
+We say that this labelling of G works with A if the following conditions are satisfied
 - when given the labels of any two adjacent vertices in G, A outputs 1
 - when given the labels of any two non-adjacent vertices in G, A outputs 0.

 We refer to A as an adjacency-tester.
 ---
-For a graph family G, we say that G has an f(n) bit labelling scheme if there exists a single adjacency tester A such that each n-vertex member of F has a labelling using labels of length f(n) that works with A
+We say that a graph family has an f(n) bit labelling scheme if there exists a single adjacency tester A such that each n-vertex member of the family has a labelling using labels of length f(n) that works with A

 The example shown here uses an adjacency tester A that returns 1 if and only if the Hamming distance between its two inputs is 1.
-The graph illustrated here is 3-cube.
+The graph illustrated here is a 3-cube.
 The labelling is the standard labelling of the 3-cube using labels of length 3.
 This generalizes to the $d$-cube and shows that the family of hypercubes has a (log n)-bit labelling scheme.
 ---
 Adjacency labelling schemes are closely related to so-called universal graphs.
 If a graph family has an f(n)-bit labelling scheme then, for each integer n there is a universal graph U_n with 2^{f(n)} vertices such that each n-vertex member of the family appears as an induced subgraph of U_n.

 The graph U_n is easy to define.
-Its vertex set consists of all f(n) bit binary strings and an edge vw is present in U_n if and only if the adjacency tester A outputs 1 given the bitstrings v and w.
+Its vertex set consists of all f(n) bit binary strings and an edge vw is present in U_n if and only if the adjacency tester A outputs 1 given the binary strings v and w.
 ---
 Nearly optimal adjacency labelling schemes and universal graphs for trees and forests have been known since the work of Chung on universal graphs in 1990.
 Work in this area has recently culminated with the result of Alstrup, Dahlgaard, and Knudsen, who give a (log n + O(1))-bit labelling scheme for the family of forests.
 This is optimal up to the constant additive term.